joinpursuit/Pursuit-Core-Job-Readiness/README.md

 Fellows will check in with the Program Manager (or whoever is responsible that day for checking in Fellows to their interviews) to record attendance.
 If a Fellow is “Late”, “No Show with Communication”, or “No Show Without Communication", this is considered a potential red flag toward job readiness.

 ### Sharing Feedback to Fellows
-For all Fellows: Fellow will receive a summary of qualitative feedback from their Lead Instructor in writing via email (not slack).
+For all Fellows: Fellow will receive a summary of qualitative feedback from their Lead Instructor in writing via email.

 For those who "pass": A Fellow may also follow up with their Lead Instructor in person.